-President Xi Jinping’s references to the classics is not being innovative for a PRC leader.
+President Xi Jinping’s in his references to Chinese classics in his speeches is not being innovative as a Chinese leader.
 He is in line with a trend of the past decade or more of praising Confucius and drawing lessons from him that serve the purpose of the Party.
 Ten years ago there was a TV series lectures on Confucius that was popular and later released as a book and DVDs.
 The name Confucius Institute is also a sign of this, naturally with a Party spin on Confucius.

-How is the effort being viewed inside China?
+Comment: How is the renewed stress on the classics being viewed inside China?

 If this is part of a sustained strategy, what comes next?